mayerrobert/jmurmel/README.md

 Math operators are implemented using Java operators for double.
 This is probably different to Common Lisp esp. around +/-NaN, +/-Infinity, division by zero and so on.

-The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long) and strings.
+The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long), characters and strings.
 String literals are 2000 chars max length.

 Most of these features can be disabled using commandline arguments.
 You can disable pretty much everything except S-expressions, symbols, cons cells and lambda.
-If you want to experiment with a bare-bones-Lisp use `--help` for details.
+If you want to experiment with a bare-bones-Lisp use `--help-features` for details.

 ## Customization

 JMurmel comes with:

-* a parser that reads S-expressions composed of lists, symbols, Doubles, Longs and Strings.
+* a parser that reads S-expressions composed of lists, symbols, doubles, longs, characters and Strings.
 * Math support for Longs and Doubles
 * (Very) simple I/O
 * Some support for strings